What do I do with the boxes?

 My boxes haven't been emptied, what can I do?

 As long as your boxes were left in the correct place, out by 7am, did not contain mixed material and you have washed out all your glass bottles, jars, tins and cans your boxes should be collected.
 We regret that we are unable to return to empty any boxes not presented in time.
-Any additional material can be taken to one of the bring sites around the district or paper, card and cans can be put in carrier bags next to your kerbside boxes at your next collection.
+Any additional material can be taken to one of the bring sites around the district or paper, card and cans can be put in separate carrier bags next to your kerbside boxes at your next collection.
+Please do not use black bin liners or cardboard boxes to put out extra material.

 I don't have any kerbside boxes - can I get some?